I am a web content strategist for Parks Canada based in Ottawa, Ontario.

 What does a day in the life of a content strategist look like?

-As the lead content strategist, I am responsible for collaborating with clients and gathering information for new products and services.
-This research allows me to clearly define the problem, identify audiences, clarify goals, work out timelines, and plan for measurement.
+As the lead content strategist, I am responsible for collaborating with clients and gathering information for content about our products and services.
+This research allows me to clearly define the project by identifying audiences, clarifying goals, setting measurement targets, and working out timelines.

-I synthesize findings into a web strategy that clearly documents project details and deliverables.
-This attention to detail ensures that the strategy will meet the needs of our audiences and align with Agency goals.
+This attention to detail ensures human-centered solutions that will meet the needs of our audiences and align with Agency goals.

 Putting plans into practice